 Clovernook Center for the Blind & Visually Impaired considers the health and safety of our staff and customers our highest priority.
 We have resumed regular hours of operation, but with heightened safety precautions.
 Clovernook Center’s Adult Day Program, Adult Low Vision Clinic, and Pediatric Low Vision Clinic have also resumed operations, but each has COVID-19 safety measures in place both for customers and staff that must be followed.
 Guidelines will be added to https://clovernook.org/about/news/.
 We do regret that we are unable to accommodate visitors at this time.

 Enhancing the quality of life for those who are blind and visually impaired for more than 100 years.

 The world’s largest producer of braille by volume, Clovernook Center’s Braille Printing House offers transcription, proofreading and embossing, tactile graphics and more.

 Clovernook Center’s programs and services build confident, intelligent youth able to achieve anything they can dream.

 The Pediatric Low Vision Clinic provides comprehensive services to youth 3-21 years old.

 Clovernook has proudly served women, men and children for over 100 years.
 Our rich history provides the backdrop for today’s progressive and caring campus-like environment, where we remain dedicated to adults and children who are blind or visually impaired.

-Our mission is to empower people who are blind and visually impaired to be self-sufficient and full participants in their communities.
+Our mission is to enrich the lives of people who are blind or visually impaired by developing the skills necessary to lead active, productive, and independent lives.